cnabio/duffle/docs/105-signing.md

 - Digests are computed in accordance with the underlying image type (e.g. OCI bundles are validated by computing the top hash of a Merkle tree, VM images are computed by digest of the image)
 - Signed bundles are clear-signed `bundle.json` files according to the Open PGP specification.
 When present, these are used in lieu of the unsigned `bundle.json` file.
 - Authority is granted by the signed bundle, and integrity is granted via the image digests embedded in the bundle.json
 - Attestations provide a mechanism for making additional guarantees about a bundle.
 Attesting a bundle may indicate that a release has been certified, or passed tests, or manual checked.
-It is a method to add addition cryptographically based assurances to a bundle
+It is a method to add additional cryptographically based assurances to a bundle

 ## Image Integrity with Digests